slsu0424/slsu0424.github.io/_posts/2023-10-12-switchover-disruptions-the-true-cost-of-a-medical-scribe.md

 I believe AI systems can do something useful - work as a medical scribe.
 Although this is less glamorous than diagnosing and treating patients, this is probably the best use case for AI today.
 Case in point: One of the ill by-products of digitization has been increased [administrative burden](https://www.medicaleconomics.com/view/top-challenges-2021-1-administrative-burdens-and-paperwork) placed upon healthcare providers.
 If technology can reduce this burden by summarizing patient information or answering patients efficiently, providers will have more face-to-face time with patients, and increase productivity.
 For example, [JAMA](https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/2804309) reported that ChatGPT provided comparable quality and empathetic responses to patient questions found in an online forum (vs. physicians).

-I think more physicians and health system leaders will be on board with this AI technology, as [efficiency](https://www.ncbi.nlm.nih.gov/books/NBK436891/) is one key to improving organizational performance (i.e., reduced costs, better patient outcomes).
+I think more physicians and health system leaders will be on board with these AI technologies, as [efficiency](https://www.ncbi.nlm.nih.gov/books/NBK436891/) is one key to improving organizational performance (i.e., reduced costs, better patient outcomes) and potential profits.

 ## The true cost of running LLMs